-A Sweet Surprise at the Origin of Birdsong
+The Story of Songbirds Is a Story of Sugar

 Baldwin and her colleagues went on to study other nectar specialists such as honeyeaters—large songbirds that are common to Australia.
 (Fans of the board game Wingspan and its Oceania expansion will be familiar with the importance of nectar to Australian birds.)
 The team found that, like hummingbirds, honeyeaters also have savory receptors that respond to sugar.
 But unexpectedly, so do other songbirds, including canaries, which mostly eat grain, and great tits, which mostly eat insects.
 By comparing the savory receptors of these modern species, Baldwin’s team could project back in time, and figure out what the receptors of the early songbirds would have looked like.
 They could even re-create these ancient sensors in their lab and show that they also react to sugar.
 Their research suggests that songbirds have been tasting sweetness for almost as long as songbirds have existed.
 “That was really surprising,” Baldwin told me.
 And when she looked more closely at the songbird savory receptor, her surprise deepened.

 Like the sweet receptor, the savory receptor consists of two halves that are built by different genes—T1R1 and T1R3.
 Hummingbirds mostly repurposed the receptor by changing the T1R3 half.
 But songbirds did it by mostly altering T1R1.
-Imagine these halves as two open hands that are touching at the wrist, with fingers that are specifically splayed to grab molecules of a specific shape.
+Imagine these halves as two open hands that are touching at the wrist, with fingers that are specifically splayed to grab molecules of a particular shape.
 Both songbirds and hummingbirds changed the position of those fingers so that they could better seize sugars, but one group did so on the right hand and the other did so on the left.
 They achieved the same end through radically different means.

 These songbird discoveries represent at least six years of research and “an astounding amount of work,” says Heather Eisthen, a sensory biologist from Michigan State University.
 “It’s kind of amazing what they were able to learn.”
 For example, the team found that songbirds needed 16 mutations to convert their savory receptor into a sweet one.
 None of these mutations does much on its own, and Baldwin suspects that they amassed slowly and randomly, neither disabling the savory receptor nor giving it new properties.
 Only with combinations of them, and perhaps even the full set of 16, did the receptor react to sugar.
 Only then did songbirds gain a sense of sweetness.